 By choosing one color and using tones, shades, and tints, of that same color.
 Using variations of the same color can make a room look larger, so it's great for decorating small spaces.

 When you vary your colors using tone, shades, and tints, you keep your new color scheme from becoming monotonous.
 Did you know that the term ‘monotonous’ is quite literally derived from two Greek words meaning “one tone?”
 You can see how a monochromatic color scheme can become monotonous without the variation of tone, shade, and tint.

 Textures and Patterns - Your Secret to the Perfect Monochromatic Color Scheme

 Using monochromatic prints can add visual interest without sacrificing your monochromatic look.
-Because a neutral color or two can be added as accents to a non-neutral scheme, fabric patterns containing white or black with your main color can liven up a room even more.
-Once you know the secret of using patterns in your room you can choose the right upholstery for chairs, ottomans, window treatments, and pillows.
-Patterns are a great way to add depth to your monochromatic color palette, but should be used sparingly if your goal is a simple and harmonious style.
+Since a neutral color or two can be added as accents to a non-neutral scheme, fabric patterns containing white or black with your main color can liven up a room even more.
+Patterns are a great way to add depth to your monochromatic color palette but should be used sparingly if your goal is a simple and harmonious style.

 How to Create a Neutral Monochromatic Color Scheme

 Most rooms can't handle blue or red wall-to-wall flooring material, or wall trim, or fireplace mantel. so neutrals make the best monochromatic schemes.

 When planning your color palette, consider the neutrals that are already in place and will not be changed.
 If you will be adding neutral colors in your palette, build on the ones that already exist in the space.

 By unifying your neutrals, and using the same monochromatic principles on them, the result will be more cohesive.